fbpx

 The world came to a standstill.
 The phone felt heavy in my hands and I let it drop on the pillow.
 My head started to hurt, badly.
 It all seemed so unbelievable.
 I checked and double-checked my call log to make sure that the conversation I just had was real.
 My mind just couldn’t make sense of it all.

 It’s one of those things that I hardly ever thought about.
 Having my status checked I mean.
-Except on world AIDS Day or back in campus during those sex education drives my friends dragged me to.
+Except on World AIDS Day or back on campus during those sex education drives my friends dragged me to.

 Frantically, I got out of bed.
 I drove, dazed, through the light traffic until I got to the nearest VCT centre.
 The centre was housed in a low blue building.
 I walked in and a young man sat at the front desk.
 I went straight to the point, there was no other reason for me being there after all.